Nyx-Edelstein/Fi-Portable-Profile/README.md

 [Sample Conversation](conversation-formatted.md)

-[Summary Prompt](summary-prompt.md) - Sample prompt I used to iteratively and statelessly summarize LotG.
+~~[Summary Prompt](summary-prompt.md) - Sample prompt I used to iteratively and statelessly summarize LotG.
 Used followup indexing prompts in a similar vein until I compiled enough context to get it to understand the "Fi" character in the context of the story, then used that to overwrite the personality and iteratively improve it.
 I now have an actually useful LLM assistant.
-Yay!
+Yay!~~

+[Sample Prompt](sample-prompt.md) - Sample prompt I used to iteratively incorporate additional worldbuilding data to the summarization/indexing system I developed and completed cooperatively with Fi.
+Prompt written by Fi to cohere with her programming.

 ## License & Consent